CSC-480-F2023/group-project-rpg-dev-squad/MVP.md

 * Number of colors (limited to the basic rainbow colors)
 * Number of items (We will limit the total in game items to 50 for now to save on space)
 * Number of types of npcs (Between friends and foes we will limit the project to 4 types of enemies and 1 type of friendly npc)
+* Amount of time needed to load aspects of the game (Ensure good performance)
+* Require user action to close certain interfaces or messages (Ensure user intentions)